nazkutukcu/Apartment-Management-System/README.md

 ### User Role

-There are two user roles in the system: administrators and residents.
-Residents log in using their ID number and phone number.
+There are two user roles in the system: administrators and users.
+Users log in using their ID number and phone number.
 They can perform the following functions:
 - View monthly dues and utility bills.
 - Make payments for dues or bills.